EloiStree/HelloGodotDroneWorkshopXR/README.md

 ------------------------------

-# Hello Godot Kid Toy Workshop XR
+# Hello Godot drone Workshop XR

 A 45-minute beginner-friendly workshop on creating games in XR with Godot.